 I have always been convinced that deep learning results in better learning.
 Deep learning requires students to make sense of the data, and use this knowledge in different contexts by making links with existing knowledge, integrating ideas and creating novel solutions – this has to be better!
 Research shows students who are adopting deep approaches tend to have higher quality learning outcomes as they are able to remember the material.
-Students may adopt a superficial learning approach in the belief that it is better, but this is often just a pragmatic response to limited time.
+Students (and teachers!) may adopt a superficial learning approach in the belief that it is better, but this is often just a pragmatic response to limited time.

 How can we encourage deep approaches to learning?